 7. Advanced Training and Continuing Ed

 Once our workshoppers start using their newly-honed skills, they usually don’t want to stop – just as we hoped.
 To keep them fired up and learning, we typically offer one Advanced Workshop per semester for students who have completed an Introductory Workshops (we typically offer four or five of those per semester).
 Advanced students tackle more challenging assignments, culminating in a book review.
 We are also experimenting with a new workshop focusing on advanced oral communication (TED-style) skills.
 Finally, in response to long-standing student requests for even more learning opportunities, we are implementing what we call CLE (for “Continuing Literary Education”) sessions, which will combine writing workshop exercises with guest visitors (magazine editors, literary agents, podcasters, bloggers, and other communication specialists).
 All of this work is aimed at building an extended community of scientists eager to keep improving their communication skills even as they pursue their own research and other professional endeavors.

 Science communicators are like any other writers: they want their work to see the light of day.
 We actively encourage our students to publish in respected outlets and sometimes connect them with editors.
 Workshop participants have published in a broad variety of scientific and popular outlets, including Nature, Science, Slate, The New York Times, Huffington Post, Buzzfeed, Story Collider and many others (for a partial list, please see the Alumni Story Gallery.
-We also have created a website, The Cooper Square Review, that publishes essays, book reviews, artwork, and other creative pieces by workshop participants.
-It’s a great way for students to experience the editorial back-and-forth, and to get their work out into the world.
+We also have created a website, The Cooper Square Review, that for several years published essays, book reviews, artwork, and other creative pieces by workshop participants.

 9. Rigorous Self-Analysis